-Although Generative Adversarial Networks are very powerful neural networks which can be used to generate new data similar to the data upon which it was trained upon, It is limited in the sense that that it can be trained upon only single-modal data ie Data whose dependent variable consists of only one categorical entry.
+Although Generative Adversarial Networks are very powerful neural networks that can be used to generate new data similar to the data upon which it was trained upon, It is limited in the sense that it can be trained upon only single-modal data ie Data whose dependent variable consists of only one categorical entry.

 If a Generative Adversarial Network is trained on multi-modal data, it leads to Modal Collapse.
 Modal Collapse refers to a situation in which the generator part of the network generates only a limited amount of variety of samples regardless of the input.
-This means that when the network is trained upon a multi-modal data directly, the generator learns to fool the discriminator by generating only a limited variety of data.
+This means that when the network is trained upon multi-modal data directly, the generator learns to fool the discriminator by generating only a limited variety of data.

 The following flow-chart illustrates training of a Generative Adversarial Network when trained upon a dataset containing images of cats and dogs:

 The following approaches can be used to tackle Modal Collapse:-

 - Grouping the classes: One of the primary methods to tackle Modal Collapse is to group the data according to the different classes present in the data.
 This gives the discriminator the power to discriminate against sub-batches and determine whether a given batch is real or fake.

 - Anticipating Counter-actions: This method focuses on removing the situation of the discriminator “chasing” the generator by training the generator to maximally fool the discriminator by taking into account the counter-actions of the discriminator.
 This method has the downside of increased training time and complicated gradient calculation.